javacc/javacc-8/docs/tutorials/lookahead.md

 ## Reading the parser and lookahead debug traces

 In this section we'll describe the parser and lookahead debug trace you can obtain by turning on the options  `DEBUG_PARSER = true;` and `DEBUG_LOOKAHEAD = true;`.
-Note that last one implicitly turns on the first one.
+Note that last one does not implicitly turns on the first one.
+Both print by default to **stderr**. `DEBUG_TOKEN_MANAGER = true;` prints by default to **stdout**, so if one wants all traces in the same stream he has to redirect one onto the other.

 We'll take a slightly modified version of example 8 grammar, whose full code can be found in [ReadingLookaheadDebugTrace_Example8.jj](https://github.com/javacc/javacc-8-java/blob/release/examples/Lookahead/src/main/javacc/ReadingLookaheadDebugTrace_Example8.jj).